papaponmx/https-riosjaime.com/src/_posts/2016-08-21-How-I-became-a-web-developer-part-one.md

   <br>
   <br>
 There we would learn about variables, data types and loops in Pascal.
 Despite their good intentions, <!--more-->
 the education we received there was rather messy, most relevant programing languages are written in English.
-Since neither the teacher nor the students were English speakers, so debuggin errors like
+Since neither the teacher nor the students were English speakers, so debugging errors like
 ```pascal
 Error : This must be a boolean value.
 ```